teociaps/SwaggerUI.Themes/README.md

 | <center><pre lang="csharp">`ModernStyle.DeepSea`</pre></center> | <center><pre lang="csharp">`ModernStyle.Desert`</pre></center> | <center><pre lang="csharp">`ModernStyle.Futuristic`</pre></center> |

 > [!TIP]
 > Opt for Modern Styles!
-Modern styles come with more additional [functionalities](#enhanced-functionalities) using JavaScript.<br>
+Modern styles come with more additional [functionalities](#enhanced-functionalities).
-> If you prefer not to use additional JavaScript functionalities but still want to apply the modern style, you can use the pre-built `NoJsModernStyle` class.

 > [!NOTE]
 > The classic and modern **dark styles** will only load if your browser's color scheme preference is set to _dark_; otherwise, the light style is loaded.